black and brown leather padded tub sofa

 • Assessor: UK Agri-Tech Centre (independent)

-• Status: Interim, to be refresh post-BRCGS
+• Status: Interim, to be refreshed post-BRCGS

 • Exclusions: methane avoidance, end-of-life